cavaunpeu/willwolf.io-source/content/articles/further-exploring-common-probabilistic-models.md

 \end{align*}
 $$

-Our goal is to maximize this expression or minimize the opposite:
+Again, our goal is to maximize this expression or minimize its opposite:

 $$
 -\log{P(D\vert \theta)} + KL(q_{\lambda}(\theta\vert D)\Vert P(\theta))